 About a month ago, one of her tenants moved out and this triggered the typical property management activity: move-out check list, touch-up painting, repairs, etc. At her age and especially during the coronavirus pandemic, it was worrisome having her interact with so many strangers (contractors, agents, buyers, etc.) As a result, I have been enlisted to help.

 Beyond the logistics of helping to coordinate these interactions, I am emotionally present for my mom, providing an anchor for her as she makes these decisions.
 What strikes me most are the parallels that can be drawn between our lives, now that she is experiencing sleepless nights just as I did earlier this year (see Support Local) while she faces her own relationship with money.

 We are working together to break a habit formed and reinforced for over 70 years, I am helping her to learn how to let go and have a different relationship with money.
 My parents worked to set up a financial nest egg for the future so that they wouldn’t have worries.
 I reminded her that the best way to honor her younger self is to try to not worry now.

 Slowly over the next few weeks, she will learn to detach herself from money.
 I am so grateful to have gone through this process so that I can help her now.

 Thanks for reading!

-If you enjoyed Eye of the Storm and would like to share it with your friends, please do so below:
+If you enjoyed Relationship with Money and would like to share it with your friends, please do so below: